LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/Appendix/sampleapp.md

 // Remove the Conversation LPMessagingSDK.instance.removeConversation(conversationParamProtocol!)
 ```

+>the above code block was rewritten by Randy, but the next code block isn't addressed in the quick start guide.

 {:start="2"}
 2. Call the following code on your **@IBAction** to access LPMessagingSDK Menu, this will give you a couple more options like **Mark as urgent**, **Clear history**, and **Resolve the conversation**: